 When running a lab test in DebugBear, automated recommendations are highlighted at the bottom of the page.
 This is a great way to spot potential optimizations.

 One recommendation is to initiate LCP image requests from the HTML document.
 If the request is not included in the HTML, the issue will be flagged.
-An option to run an experiment is provided.
+DebugBear also shows an option to run an experiment to try out this optimization.

 After running the experiment to preload the LCP request chain.
 The Resource Load Delay has reduced from 75% to just 2% as the browser discovers the LCP image sooner.